tomcam/vuepress-netlify-github/docs/README.md

 By Tom Campbell, creator of [VuePress Book](http://vuepressbook.com).
 Find this code on [GitHub](http://github.com/tomcam/vuepress-netlify-github).

+## An Embarrassment of riches

+The modern web dev world is amazing.
+VuePress lets you create beautiful, high-performance static sites with ease.
+It integrates modern tools like yarn into its workflow, which means that you can use those same tools at Netlify to generate your VuePress site and publish it for free!

+VuePress converts Markdown files into HTML pages with free built-in search (of headings levels 1-3), which means that in case you don't like VuePress you can use your same markdown articles in any other CMS that supports Mardkdown, from Ghost to Jekyll to Hugo to WordPress.
+Restricting the input to text that conforms to Markdown standards has a powerful side effect: it forces you to concentrate on writing and the structure of your articles instead of constantly reworking site parameters or format options.

+## VuePress prefers a /doc directory

 [VuePress](https://v1.vuepress.vuejs.org/) likes its
 text to be in a `/doc/` directory off root.
 If you play your cards right it will rewrite the `/doc/` part out of URL.
-This article shows you how to set up your workflow so VuePress, Netlify, and GitHub all know what to do in terms of transforming your [Markdown](https://github.github.com/gfm/) files into a cohesive website that previews will on your machine and upon deployment to the real world by Netlify.
+This article shows you how to set up your workflow so VuePress, Netlify, and local preview all know what to do in terms of transforming your [Markdown](https://github.github.com/gfm/) files into a cohesive website that renders accurately on your local machine and upon deployment to the real world by Netlify.

 ## Creating a GitHub repo: WATCH CAREFULLY!

 Now do exactly as I say here unless you're a
 Git expert.
+If you're used to adding a README.md right away when you create your repo at GitHub, for example, resist the temptation.

 ### Assumptions

-* I'm assuming your code will live in a directory located at `~/Dropbox/work`, but obviously it could be anywhere.
+* This sample code lives in a directory located at `~/Dropbox/work`, but obviously it could be anywhere.

 * In this example the repo name is `vuepress-netlify-github`.
 You would replace this with your own repo name.